swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/trainers_training.md

 * Read [How Learning Works](https://www.amazon.com/How-Learning-Works-Research-Based-Principles/dp/0470484101/) by Susan Ambrose and discuss in book club format with Trainers-in-training.
 Preliminary reading schedule.
   * Time commitment: 1 hour per week for 8 weeks meetings; can miss one meeting; ~10 hours reading
-* Join Trainer Discussion and Business meetings
+* Join Trainer meetings
-  * Time commitment: 1 hour every 2 weeks for 3 months; can miss one of each meeting
+  * Time commitment: 1 hour per month; can miss one meeting
 * Shadow a teaching demonstration session (after finishing book club)
   * Time commitment: 1 hour one time
 * Shadow at least half a day of an online instructor training event (after finishing book club)